mlevatich/Abelon/notes/gameplay/skilltrees.md

 - Apprentice: Spell: Galeforce: push a huge wall of enemies a few spaces away
 - Sniper: Weapon: Piercing Shot: diagonal line AOE.
 - Sniper: Weapon: Perfect Shot: Single target long ranged directional that pushes.
-- Hunter: Assist:
+- Hunter: Assist: ???:

 #### Lester

-- first aid: Lester skill, heals an adjacent ally by 0.5 * Agility, costs 0 ignea
+- Assassin: Weapon: Thrown Dagger: No cost, free aim in radius 2, scales with 8 + Force * 0.5.
-- pinpoint: find a weak spot.
-Very specific range required.
+- Assassin: Weapon: Pinpoint: Find a weak spot.
+Specific range required, puts a debuff on the enemy for 3 turns.
+No cost.
-- assassinate: if pinpoint was used last turn, and you have at least 3 assists, does 10 + Force x 3 weapon damage
+- Assassin: Weapon: Assassinate: if pinpoint is on enemy, and you have at least 3 assists, does 10 + Force x 3 weapon damage to adjacent enemy.
+No cost.
-- overload: high spell damage, cost to self, cost to ignea, scale with force
-- bounty: assist skill costing small ignea, scale with affinity
-- thrown dagger: low damage free ranged attack, no scaling
-- in shadow: passive ability - if no assists, enemies wont target you
+- Assassin: Weapon: Shadowed: 1 ignea.
+Gain Agility * 0.5 Force for two turns, and enemies won't target you for one turn.
+- Assassin: Weapon: Weave: Deal (1.0 * Force) weapon damage to adjacent enemy and gain 8 agility for a turn.
+- Assassin: Weapon: Blade Dance: Deal (1.0 * Agility) weapon damage to a tight group of enemies.
+- Assassin: Spell: Martyr: Cost 4 ignea, deal (1.5 * Force) spell damage to all adjacent enemies and Lester, and pull them in.
+- Assassin: Assist: Escape: No cost, grants some faraway allies (Affinity * 1.0) agility, but they lose 10 force.
-- free assist that costs health, scales with affinity
+- Assassin: Assist: Adrenaline: Long-ranged-only assist with an ignea cost that scales with affinity.
-- free weak assist, scales with reaction
+- Naturalist: Weapon: First Aid: No cost, heal an adjacent ally by Agility.
+- Naturalist: Spell: Stalagmite: 2 ignea, 5 + (force * 1) spell damage to an enemy 1 tile away (javelin range)
+- Naturalist: Spell: Rain: 1 Ignea, rain heals every ally by 2 each turn for 5 turns and grants +2 affinity for 5 turns
+- Naturalist: Spell: Grasping Roots: cost 2 ignea, reduce Agility by 2 + (Focus * 0.5) for 2 turns to a group of enemies in a 3x3 nearby.
+- Naturalist: Spell: Quake: 1 ignea, deals 10 spell damage to a big AOE of enemies.
+Free aim in a short range.
+Checkerboard pattern.
+- Naturalist: Assist: Warning: No cost, far away range (like inspire), raises reaction, scales with affinity.
+- Naturalist: Assist: Poison Coating: No cost, range is all adjacent tiles.
+Assisted allies lower enemy force by 4 on hit.
+- Naturalist: Assist: Herbal Tonic: No cost.
+A home remedy.
+Adjacent ally receives a random buff.
+- Naturalist: Assist: Eruta's Bounty: Costly, powerful assist.
+Scales with affinity.

 #### Shanti